junxit/us-congress-bills-110/metadata.md

 - 2007-11-15 — Introduced in Senate
 - 2007-11-15 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S14493-14494)
 - 2007-11-15 — Sponsor introductory remarks on measure.
 (CR S14493)
+- 2008-02-28 — Committee on Energy and Natural Resources Senate Subcommittee on Water and Power.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-376.
+- 2008-05-07 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2008-06-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment.
+With written report No. 110-366.
+- 2008-06-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment.
+With written report No. 110-366.
+- 2008-06-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 798.